Eileenpngg/TypeScript-Bonus-Class/Typescript_React.md

 ```

-So if you can see, when we use Typescript in React, there isnt much difference between that using Javascript in React.
+### Conclusion

 Hooray!
 Now you have createda a ToDoList app using React!

 ![](https://media.giphy.com/media/TdfyKrN7HGTIY/giphy.gif)

+So if you can see, when we use Typescript in React, there isnt much difference between that using Javascript in React.

+The main differnce is that you need to **type your props** and **declare an type/interface** for all your props.